 However, as the book progresses, the initial stereotypes don’t hold up.
 There are many instances in the novel where Mina takes action instead of just reacting to what’s going on around her.
 If anyone was the real Damsel in Distress, it’s actually Jonathan, who almost falls victim to Dracula and only escapes through sheer dumb luck.

 When the novel shifts to the letters and journal of Mina Murray, it establishes that she is a schoolteacher, which wasn’t something Victorian women normally did unless they were working class.
-Jonathan is an attorney, which puts them about the same class as Jane Austen was in her lifetime, meaning that Mina didn’t have to work for a living.
+Jonathan is an attorney, which puts them about the same class as Jane Austen was in her lifetime, meaning that Mina didn’t have to work for a living, she chose to.
 She also studies shorthand and keeps up with her fiancee’s studies.
 It doesn’t sound like a modern thing to do, but being on equal terms with your marriage partner is actually a proto-feminist concept.
 It’s even more inspiring when you consider her as a Marian-type in the story.

 Mina comments on articles about the “New Woman” and admits that while she may disagree with some aspects of that idea, her life is very similar to other aspects.
 To me, Mina creates her own definition of feminism, even at a time when it was still in the process of becoming a movement.